tsolawoyin/boots/README.md

 # Hi, I'm BOOTS 👋

 Welcome to my codebase.
 Yes I'm open-source and I need your help to grow.
-[Would you like to contribute?](./CONTRIBUTING.md)
+[Help improve](./CONTRIBUTING.md)

                   Proudly sponsored by `BOOTS` 💎

 ### About me